 Talent placing vial at 37 °C Videographer: Important/difficult step

 The next day, replace the PBS with RIMS (rims) for a 24-hour incubation at 37 degrees Celsius [1-TXT].
-At the end of the incubation, the tissue may appear white and opaque in the center [2].
+At the end of the incubation, the tissue may appear white and opaque in the center is fully cleared [2].
+Editorial Note: The differences between the uncleared heart, the opaque heart (after clearing solution, before RIMS) and the fully cleared heart (after RIMS) is shown very nicely in the shot where the three vials are lined up next to each other on a black background.
+This can either be used instead of or in addition to lab media (Fig 2C and 2D below)

 Talent adding RIMS to vial, with RIMS container visible in frame Videographer: Important step TEXT: RIMS: refractive index matching solution